naav97/dotFiles/README.md

-# Upgrade Ubuntu v0.7
+# Linux Utilities v0.9
 ===================

-This is a tool for upgrading your ubuntu system.
+This is a series of tools for upgrading, purging, and install apps in Linux.